towercomputers/toweros/README.md

 $> hatch run build-tower-image --help
 ```

-## Build TowerOS image with Docker
+## Build a TowerOS image with Docker.

 1. Build the Docker image with: